mildly-intelligent/dotfiles/README.md

 makepkg -si
 ```

-2. Clone this repository into the chezmoi directory:
+2. Clone this repository into the Chezmoi directory:
 ```bash
 git clone https://github.com/mildly-intelligent/dotfiles.git ~/.local/share/chezmoi/
 chezmoi apply   # Apply these changes to your user directory.